Academic Policies and Procedures

-Students must determine with the instructor what work is necessary for completion of the course and when the work must be submitted.
+Students must determine with the instructor what work is necessary for completion of the course and a date when the work must be submitted.

 Credit for knowledge gained outside the classroom may be obtained through New York State Education Department (Regents College Examination Program, or RCEP) tests and through subject-based College Entrance Examination Board (College-Level Examination Program, or CLEP) examinations.
 Credit earned through Advanced Placement, International Baccalaureate, U.S. Armed Forces Institute/Defense Activity for Non-Traditional Education Services (USAF/DANTES), examination credit from other institutions and through correspondence may also apply to degree credit.
 Up to 32 external examination credits may be accepted; however, each undergraduate school within the University determines the number and kind of credit that counts toward its degree.

 Acceptance of these examinations for major credit is governed by school and/or departmental policy.
 (See the section titled “Academic Credit” for a discussion of these exams and of International Baccalaureate credit.)

 The faculty assumes that themes, term papers, studio work, results of laboratory experiments, examinations and computer-generated material submitted by the student represent the student’s own work.
 The presentation for academic credit of the same work in more than one course is prohibited, unless a joint project receives the express and prior consent of the instructors involved.
 The following remarks are intended to clarify this for all students: